ybrodsky/raspberry-pi-expressjs-led-example/README.md

 3. On / off control via "press and hold" like input
 4. Text to morse code

-If you have no idea how to set up the led with your raspberry here's some usefull link:
+If you have no idea how to set up the led with your raspberry here's some usefull link, credits to [@arvindr21] (https://github.com/arvindr21):

 [Raspberry Pi, Node.js and a LED – Emit Morse Code] (http://thejackalofjavascript.com/raspberry-pi-node-js-led-emit-morse-code/)